ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

 ``UpdateType()``
 ----------------

-The ``UpdateType()`` method updates a type’s definition.
-A type cannot be updated if existing streams are associated with it.
+Updates the definition of a type.
+Note that a type cannot be updated if there are streams associated with it.

 **Parameters**